 The one thing I will never go to an event like Halloween Horror Nights without is a plan.
 It’s the most important thing.
 Randomly poking around is not likely to produce the results you’re hoping for when you pony up the kind of money Universal requires.

 Once you have a plan, try to stick to it as best you can.
 Trust your research and commit.
 My family likes to playfully call me the tyrant at theme parks.
 And I do understand.
 There’s a difference between stressfully dragging everyone along with your plan and having the plan as a foundation to lean on.
-If you are in Orlando visiting Walt Disney World during September or October be sure to check out HHN31.
+If you are in Orlando visiting Walt Disney World around October 31st (or between September 1 – November 4th) be sure to check out HHN31.

 Either way, you’re going to be blown away by the spectacle that is HHN31.
 I can almost guarantee it.